-Nb, if email resp The number of the invitations that will be sent will be based on an estimation of the rate is about 20% percentage of graduate students that fit into our sampling frame related to the and 50% of grad whole population of graduate students, so that we will manage to reach the desired students meet your criteria, then your sample size.
+The number of the invitations that will be sent will be based on an estimation of the percentage of graduate students that fit into our sampling frame related to the whole population of graduate students, so that we will manage to reach the desired sample size.

-effective resp rateRegarding the non-response issue, there are two possible ways to deal with it.
-The will be 20% 50% first is to estimate a rough non-response rate based on similar surveys and send that what you need to much more email invites, and send out reminders, if necessary.
+Regarding the non-response issue, there are two possible ways to deal with it.
+The first is to estimate a rough non-response rate based on similar surveys and send that much more email invites, and send out reminders, if necessary.

-plan for (with a The second approach is to create multiple sample pools, based on the entire pool of better guess that email addresses.
-Each pool will contain the same size of random email addresses my "50%" here...) and each email address may exist only within one sample pool.
+The second approach is to create multiple sample pools, based on the entire pool of email addresses.
+Each pool will contain the same size of random email addresses and each email address may exist only within one sample pool.
 Also, each pool will receive a single random numeric identifier.
 Based on this setup, we will send out invitations to sample pool 1 and allow some predefined time to receive responses.
 At the end of the period we will check if we have the desired amount of responses.
 If not, we will initiate a second round of invite sending to sample pool 2.
 This process will continue until we have reached the desired amount of responses.
 If we run out of available sample pools without reaching the desired sample size, we will initiate one or more rounds of random follow-ups, based on the time available.
 If this does not work out, we will work with the available responses, stating the resulting sampling error.